How to Mindfully Make Important Life Decisions

 1. Slow down.

 Mindfulness means taking your time.
 Sometimes, this isn’t possible, such as with medical emergencies or sudden, time-limited offers.
-In those cases, mindfully gauge your gut reaction.
+In these cases, mindfully gauge your gut reaction.
 Otherwise, take the time you need to reflect on your priorities, your goals, and your values.
 Let the options percolate in your mind as you take stock of your strengths and talents, as well as your true interests and desires.
 Your slow, deliberate reflection can grant you clarity.

 2. Accept that making important decisions can be hard.

 Big decisions often have big, long-lasting consequences.
 Even when the outcome is happy, you may have doubts.
-And some decisions can be heart wrenching to make, even when you’re certain your choice is for the best.
+And some decisions can be heart-wrenching to make, even when you’re certain your choice is for the best.
 Instead of wishing a big decision were easier, honor the fact that it’s not, nor should it be.
 Embrace the thoughts and feelings you have as a testament to the significance of this crossroads.

 3. Aim for integrity.

-Aiming for integrity means being true to your authentic self, your priorities, and your values.
+This means being true to your authentic self, your priorities, and your values.
 If an option requires that you compromise your ethics, downplay your priorities, or go against your nature, this is a red flag.
 Only consider options that are aligned with what’s truly important to you.

 4. Aim to reduce your stress.